 The aims of this policy are to enable pupils who are learning to use English as an Additional Language to have full access to the National Curriculum, together with providing equality of opportunity, in order that each learner will fulfil their academic and educational potential.

 Objectives

-Class Teachers, Teachers’ Assistants and LED (SEN) teachers will help to develop English language knowledge and skills:
+Class Teachers, Teachers’ Assistants and LED (SEND) teachers will help to develop English language knowledge and skills:

 For social communication.

 For conceptual understanding across the whole range of curriculum contexts.

 Support